ldunham1/abstract_factories/README.md

 ---

 ## Usage
-Initialize AbstractTypeFactory or AbstractInstanceFactory with the abstract type.
+Initialize AbstractTypeFactory or AbstractInstanceFactory with an abstract type.
 Optionally, provide the attribute/method name to identify items by name (and optionally version).

 Registering items can be done directly.